-Biddability is about the dog’s willingness to be directed, particularly to be directed to do something in which the dog sees no personal value.
+Biddability is about a dog’s willingness to be directed, particularly to be directed to do something in which the dog sees no personal value.
 I hear my mother’s words in my head when I read this: “Do it because I said so!”

 Biddability is not the same thing as a dog being willing to do something he enjoys.
 Rather, it is his willingness to stop doing something he is happily doing and do something else instead, just because you asked him to.
-Again, let’s go to back to the Border Collie/LGD example.
-A well trained Border Collie, chasing sheep at top speed, can easily be redirected by a skillful handler; the same cannot be said about most LGDs!
+Again, let’s go back to the Border Collie/LGD example.
+A well-trained Border Collie, chasing sheep at top speed, can easily be redirected by a skillful handler; the same cannot be said about most LGDs!
 Is that a “fault” of the LGD?
 Not a chance.

 Many people think of cues as verbal: common verbal cues are sit, stay, come, and such.
-But this is just the beginning, and in fact verbal cues are some of the least efficient types of cues to use with dogs because dogs do not use spoken language to communicate.
+But this is just the beginning, and in fact, verbal cues are some of the least efficient types of cues to use with dogs because dogs do not use spoken language to communicate.
 Dogs attempt to learn “English as a second language” from us, accommodating souls that they are.

 Cues like this happen all through the course of a day on a working ranch, and generally in life; the dog seems to read your mind – but does he?
 No, he is responding to cues.
 Really understanding cues can be a big part of becoming a successful trainer because most of us give cues often, without intending to.
 Even a less biddable breed will respond to cues that make sense to him; environmental cues and situational cues often make sense, more so than verbal ones.

-As you live with your incredible LGDs please keep their genetic makeup in mind.
+As you live with your incredible LGDs, please keep their genetic makeup in mind.
 Within breeds, some individuals have more biddability than others, but an LGD will never “snap to” like a Border Collie, and he shouldn’t be asked to.
 To do so sets the dog up for failure.

 Below is my resource for this blog: